Modern witch hunts: Ghana

 While all are sanctuaries that offer protection for outcasts, at least five of the eight ghettoes are dominated by an earth-priest.
 They then serve as sites for traditional exorcisms, that involve a chicken-ordeal to determine the guilt or innocence of an accused person and a concoction to cleanse the supposed witchcraft-power.
 The local earth is believed to neutralize the witchcraft powers.

 Ethnographic research and journalistic interest in the comparably safe and well-researched Northern Ghana sometimes lead to an overrepresentation of Ghana what witch-hunting concerns.
 Neighbouring regions and countries appear underrepresented in current research in comparison.

 In the southern parts of Ghana as in its urban areas witch-hunting as mass-violence occurs, but far less frequent than in the Northern Regions.
 Deadly mass-panics in Accra and Kumasi involved media-induced penis-theft-hysterias common throughout Western and Central Africa.
 In general, witchcraft accusations in Southern Ghana today tend to stay rather peaceful or at least quiet, leading to social isolation of a person.
 A study of Van der Geest also showed, that almost every person in a Southern Ghanaian town has both experienced an accusation and accused another person.

-In the early 20th century, several Witch-hunting movements spread from Northern Ghana's shrine Tongnaab into Southern Ghana and into Nigeria.
-Those movements tended to stay rather peaceful, while harassment, beating and fining of accused persons occurred on a regular base.
+In the early 20th century, several witch hunting movements spread from Northern Ghana's shrine Tongnaab into Southern Ghana and into Nigeria.
+Those movements tended to stay rather peaceful, while harassment, beating and fining of accused persons occurred on a regular basis.

 Kenya

-Kenya has a long-covered history of witch-hunts.
+Kenya has a long-covered history of witch hunts.
 In the past years, lynchings were a frequent feature of public violence.
 For example, it was reported on 21 May 2008 that in Kenya a mob had burnt to death at least 11 people accused of witchcraft.

 The Western region of Kenya is particularly known for witch hunts, and the district of Kisii has been labeled a "sorcery belt".
 In this region, elders are often targeted and labeled as witches.

 Nigeria

-People accused of being witches in Nigeria include a seventy year old widow from Irrua named Auntie B. As of 2019, she had avoided being made to drink a magical potion of toxic substances.
+People accused of being witches in Nigeria include a seventy-year-old widow from Irrua named Auntie B. As of 2019, she had avoided being made to drink a magical potion of toxic substances.
 In the nearby Ozalla community, at least twenty accused people since 2004 have died under similar circumstances.
 "Killing an alleged witch is considered a form of community service, a way to avenge and neutralize the source of danger to the community."

-Sierra Leone

-In Sierra Leone, the witch-hunt is an occasion for a sermon by the kɛmamɔi (native Mende witch-finder) on social ethics : "Witchcraft ... takes hold in people's lives when people are less than fully open-hearted.
-All wickedness is ultimately because people hate each other or are jealous or suspicious or afraid.
-These emotions and motivations cause people to act antisocially".
-The response by the populace to the kɛmamɔi is that "they valued his work and would learn the lessons he came to teach them, about social responsibility and cooperation."